bartificer/taming-the-terminal/README.md

 Asciidoctor supports the HTML5 keyboard shortcuts, so change any reference to keyboard shortcuts to the HTML5 keyboard counterparts.
 Note, the commandkey (CMD) can be used as `{commandkey}`.
 For the shortcuts to show up properly in the VScode previewer, eacht document needs an `:experimental:` option in the header.

+Rather than `Ctrl` write `Control`, because that's what it says on the key cap.